 For Octoberfest, two versions of “In Heaven There Is No Beer” (sometimes known as “No Beer In Heaven”) from records I’ve culled.
 For a time I bought any record that had this song in it in an attempt to find a particularly loopy version I heard more than a decade ago on tourist radio as I was driving through Drumheller, Alberta.
 It was a spirited version with interjections in several languages (“Ja ja ja ja”, “Oui oui oui oui”) between the choruses.
 I still wish I could find that version.

-You may recall that several years ago I listened to all 4000+ LPs in my record collection and culled about 700 of them (you can read about it on my old blog).
+You may recall that several years ago I listened to all 4000+ LPs in my record collection and culled about 700 of them.
 This year, before moving to my swank executive condo, I had another culling.
 There was no time to listen to everything – at best I could sample a few records that I was on the fence about.
 I was swift and ruthless – in three weeks I accomplished what took three years the first time.
 In the end I culled about 1100 LPs – some of them I sold in my garage sale but most of them went to Goodwill (check them out at the Goodbooks store in Old Strathcona).

 Some records had one or two amusing tracks on them but didn’t merit keeping.
 I recorded a few of these cuts to share with you here: